Find providers

 When to Seek Treatment for ADHD

-If you’ve been experiencing ADHD symptoms, even lesser known symptoms, it’s never too late to seek treatment.
+If you’ve been experiencing symptoms that you think might be ADHD, it’s never too late to seek treatment.
 Once you’ve received a proper diagnosis, a medical professional will help you choose the proper course of treatment.

 Types of ADHD Treatment